-It might be a 20% coupon off orders over $100, $15 of for orders over $50, etc. It will look even more attractive if you combined this discount with free shipping, just like Alternative did in the example below.
+Remember that your discount will look even more attractive if you combine it with free shipping, just like Alternative did in the example below.

 Most importantly, try not to be cheap.

-Seems like they are always giving away a coupon code for a free rental because it’s Tuesday, garbage day, or 3 days before Easter.
-But here, on an actual day where it makes sense to give a free rental, they just say how they hope I am having a joyful day.
+“Seems like they are always giving away a coupon code for a free rental because it’s Tuesday, garbage day, or 3 days before Easter.
+But here, on an actual day where it makes sense to give a free rental, they just say how they hope I am having a joyful day.”

 Create a clear call-to-action